DragonAura/DragonAura/README.md

 ### Hi, I'm DragonAura

-- 👀 I’m now studying at Tsinghua University
+- 👀 I’m a PhD student at Tsinghua University
 - 🌱 I'm from the Department of Electronic Engineering
 - :sparkles: I was the chairman of [eesast](https://github.com/eesast) in 2024-2025